PenumbraOS/interposer/README.md

 An interposer is a device that allows you to connect to the Ai Pin over ADB + USB.
 This unlocks the device for additional uses such as openPin's projects.

+> [!NOTE]
+> Access over ADB requires the leaked Humane ADB cert.
+We cannot help you obtain this file.

 We have two different endorsed mechanisms for obtaining an interposer:

 ## PCB (Recommended)